 Sophie Martin, lab head

 Sophie studied at the Universities of Lausanne and Zurich.
 She earned her master degree studying chromatin organization with Susan Gasser, and her PhD from Cambridge University, studying cell polarization in Drosophila with Daniel St Johnston.
 She then joined the lab of Fred Chang at Columbia University in New York, where she started using fission yeast as model system to study cell polarization.
-She became an assistant professor in 2007 and an associate professor in 2010.
+She became an assistant professor in 2007 and is now full professor.
 Click here for a more detailed CV.

 Vincent Vincenzetti, technician

 Vincent did his apprenticeship at the University of Neuchâtel.
 In 2002 he moved to the University of Zurich to work in the group of PD Dr. M. Geisler on the role of ABCB/PGP- and PIN-type auxin transporters in plants.
 He joined the lab in July 2010.